-In most cases, a Wavefront proxy must be running in your installation before metrics begin streaming to Wavefront from a host or application.
+In most cases, a Wavefront proxy must be running in your environment before metrics begin streaming to your Operations for Applications service from a host or application.

 Proxy Host Requirements